BlinkTagInc/gtfs-to-html/README.md

     npm run gtfs-to-html

-This will download the GTFS file specified in `config.js` and then build the HTML timetables and save them in `html/:agency_key`.
+This will download the GTFS file specified in `config.js` .
+Then, it will build the HTML timetables and save them in `html/:agency_key`.

-## Options
+### Options

 Note the use of two sets of `--` when running commands with arguments from npm.